Vendor Opportunities & Registration

 Professional Services Sought

-To achieve the organizational objectives, we work to procure goods and services at the best value available, in sufficient quantities, consistent with high standards of service and quality.
-Most of the business opportunities offered to interested companies that are in alignment with our organizational mission are included in the following (but not limited to) Professional Services:
+We work to procure goods and services at the best value available, in sufficient quantities, consistent with high standards of service and quality.
+Most of the business opportunities offered to interested companies that are in alignment with our organizational mission are included in the following (but not limited to):

 - Construction Management